 - Benefits of studying and practicing Tantra are vast and include inner peace, self-confidence, enthusiasm for life, greater understanding of self, an accelerated spiritual path, a contented state of happiness and a welcome sense of community.

-Joining this course
+Joining this course online

 - Wear comfortable clothing that you can easily move around in